CaymenH/Django-app/README.md

 # Django-app
-This repository is for Django Apps
+This repository is for Django-app for DCBS Module